Knowledge-Aware Evolution for Task-Free Streaming Federated Continual Learning with Arbitrary Class Overlap: Limitations

 \section{Limitations}

-With buffer size $M$ and $D$ new samples per FL round under local constraints, kernel-based buffer maintenance incurs $O(M(M+D))$ complexity—acceptable under constraints yet prohibitive as $M$ grows, while the need for explicit representativeness optimization diminishes.
-The complexity can then be reduced to $O(r(M+D))$ via $k$-dimensional Fourier random features or to $O(r^2)$ via landmark selection, trading theoretical guarantees for computational efficiency.
+With buffer size $M$ and $D$ new samples per round, HBMS incurs $O(M(M+D))$ complexity.
+While acceptable for small $M$, this becomes prohibitive as $M$ grows.
+For large $M$ where the need for explicit representativeness optimization diminishes, we suggest reducing the complexity to $O(r(M+D))$ by randomly sampling $r < M$ buffer landmarks, trading theoretical guarantees for efficiency.